-Each coach is responsible to see that the Emergency Card, with current information, is complete and available at each practice and at each contest for every student present.
+Each coach is responsible to see that the Family ID Emergency Contact for each athlete, has current information, is complete and available at each practice and at each contest for every student present.
 This would include managers, scorekeepers, statisticians, etc. It should also include all members of your sport's coaching staff.